-The “Senses of Lan Ha” Ylang 3 day 2 night cruise departs on specific dates (click here for the sailing dates) and sails throughout the second half of 2019.
-In 2020, Ylang will not sail between August 12th and September 1st.
-The rates are available here.
+The “Senses of Lan Ha” Ylang 3 day 2 night cruise departs on specific dates (click here for the sailing dates and rates).

 The best time to visit Lan Ha Bay

-The Halong Bay and Lan Ha peak season runs from about October to April when the temperature is around 23-26 degrees Celsius and the nights are slightly cooler.
+The Halong Bay and Lan Ha peak season runs from about October to April when the temperature is around 23-26 degrees Celsius (73-79 Fahrenheit) and the nights are slightly cooler.
 Though the weather is much warmer during the summer months, there can be occasional monsoons and showers.
 I first visited Halong Bay in March 2018 and the days were warm but the mornings and evenings were very cool.
-I sailed through Lan Ha Bay in January and needed a coat to stay warm as the temperature was between 16-22 degrees Celsius.
+I sailed through Lan Ha Bay in January and needed a coat to stay warm as the temperature was between 16-22 degrees Celsius (61-72 Fahrenheit).